30m Sprint Fatigue Power Maintenance Test

 How to conduct the test

-• Set up a course as per the diagram opposite
+• The assistant sets up the course as per the diagram opposite using the cones

 • The athlete sprints from A to B between the cones deviating 5m sideways in the middle of the sprint